luismilopez10/flutter_template/README.md

 You just need to follow these 2 steps:

-1. Replace the 'lib' folder of this template with the one of your project.
+1. Replace your project's `lib` folder with the template's.

 2. Install the following dependencies in your `pubspec.yaml` by running the commands below: